Alpha-Scorpii-a/Liberland/LLD-LLM-OTC-matrix-room.md

 * respect the topic of the room, ie publish only offers and demands, concerning only LLDs or LLMs
 * when doing a transaction, please better do it via private discussions
 * respect the anonymity of other users
+* when a transaction is terminated, edit your offer, and mark it as terminated

+The moderation of the room will be quite strict.
+If you don't respect it
+-->

 <!-
 You may however try to find a buyer or a seller on those forums/groups/rooms :